Top 10 Vitamins for Energy and Tiredness

 5. Vitamin B3 (Niacin)

 Niacin is essential because it makes a molecule called NAD+.
+As one of the key vitamins for energy, niacin plays a crucial role in helping your body fight tiredness and fatigue.
 NAD+ is involved in more than 400 chemical reactions in your body, including almost every step of energy production.
 Without enough NAD+, your cells simply cannot generate enough fuel.

 Niacin also improves blood circulation, which means your muscles and brain get more oxygen and nutrients.
 This helps both physical performance and mental sharpness.